-A few words about the logo, especially about the five characters: two I’s that look like pine trees and also spears, two A’s that look like Austronesian huts on stilts, and a small-case R that looks like a palm tree (crossed with a banana plant maybe).
-All symbolize upland lifeways.
-And I like this shade of green.
+A few words about the logo, especially about the five characters: two I’s that look like pine trees and also spears, two A’s that look like Austronesian huts on stilts, and a small-case R that looks like a palm tree crossed with a banana plant.
+All characters symbolize upland lifeways, set on a most appealing avocado-green background.

-So until someone comes up with a better meaning for IRAIA the acronym and a better design theme for IRAIA the logo, you’re stuck with both.
-And you’re stuck with us.
-Deal with it. #
+Until someone comes up with a better meaning for IRAIA the acronym and a better design theme for IRAIA the logo, you’re stuck with both.
+And you’re stuck with us. #